haacked/haacked.com/_posts/2019/2019-05-31-suggested-changes.markdown

 Suggested changes is extremely useful for small fixes.
 I've found it very useful when collaborating on markdown documents in a repository with others.

 If you found this tip useful, there's many more like it in the [GitHub for Dummies book](https://amzn.to/2Qr31t1) that I and [my co-author Sarah Guthals wrote](https://haacked.com/archive/2019/05/30/github-for-dummies/)!
-I'll be blogging some more tips that are in the book.
+I'll be blogging some more tips from the book.